Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Should You Design Your Own Floor Plan?

-Building a new home can be expensive.
-It’s tempting to want to do as many things as you can on your own.
+Since building a new home can be expensive, it’s tempting to want to do as many things as you can on your own.

 That’s completely understandable!